jacef790/HW-10-TPGenerator/README.md

 constructors added for employee, engineer, inter, manager

-added individulaized params for each class
+added individualaized params for each class

+removed unnecessary this calls from constructors